psugihara/joint/Docs/Tutorial.md

 With these functions, we have written a fully functional Publish-Subscribe server in under 20 lines of Pass code.

 Note that while these methods of accessing client dictionaries are the only ones native to Pass, a programmer is free to design a custom dictionary that may better suit the needs of a particular application -- for example, a dictionary where user names are the keys that map to that user’s client dictionary.

+###Passing to Pass
+When passing arguments into Pass functions from client-side JavaScript, it is important to know what data types they will take in the Pass function and vice versa.
+Pass datatypes have been designed with this in mind.
+The simple rule of thumb is that they are what they look like.

+* JavaScript Strings ⟺ Pass strings with the same value.
+* JavaScript Numbers ⟺ Pass numbers with the same value.
+* JavaScript Arrays ⟺ Pass arrays.
+* Javascript Functions ⟺ Pass functions.
+* JavaScript Objects (except for those mentioned above) ⟺ Pass dictionaries.

 ##Conclusion